piermafrost/GEOCLIM5_sulf/README.md

 format.
 In python with netCDF4 package, specify "format=NETCDF3_CLASSIC".

 #### With ascii input format
-i.e., input mode = 'ascii'
+ie, input mode = 'ascii'

 The code does not perform any checks besides negative runoff and slope.
 There can be several sources of errors.
 The run will not necessarily crash, it sometimes continues with NaN or Infinity values.
 If that happens, recompile the code